Dan 07963 852 547

 We look forward to welcoming you on your canoe build.
 At the end of your course, you will take

-home a Lakelander, Prospector or Pup Canoe you can be proud of.
+home a Lakelander canoe you can be proud of.
 Listed below are a few points

 The workshop will open when we meet in the mornings at 9.30am, so just be ready with a pencil